-The well-meant offer [WMO] notion, in my opinion, is not a faithful representation of the Bible; it is a bastardization of the Reformed faith.
-Here are several reasons why Christians should reject this deformed position that is popularly held by crypto-Arminians [Moderate Calvinists].
+The well-meant offer [WMO] notion is not a faithful representation of the Bible, but is a bastardization of the Reformed faith.
+Here are several reasons why Christians should reject this deformed position that is popularly held by moderate Calvinists, Arminians and Amyraldians:

 The WMO is contradictory because it teaches that God decreed the reprobate for perdition, but still desires to save them.